 “I’m sorry,” as I pull him into a hug.
 “I never had a younger brother, so I didn’t knows I’s ‘sposed ta bully ya.”

 “S’okay.
 Ya kin be as mean as ya wants ‘cause I knows ya loves me,” and he kisses me.

 “We’s good brothers, ain’t we,” as I kiss him back.

 “Shur ‘em, Huck.”

 “Shur ‘em.
 Tom.”

-That morning we followed several hammocks that ended in the swamp without there being a good camp site.
-We’d backtracked to the road and walked further north.
-Places where there was swamp on both sides of the road were a quandary.
-If a car or truck came along, we’d have nowhere to hide.
-I looked out into the swamp and saw a hammock rising from the swamp about 100 yards away from the road.
+That morning we follow several hummocks that end in the swamp without being a good camp site there.
+We backtrack to the road and walk further north.
+Places where there is swamp on both sides of the road are a quandary.
+If a car or truck comes along, we’d have nowhere to hide.
+I look out into the swamp and see a hummock rising from the swamp about 100 yards away from the road.

-“We’ll head out there ‘bouts,” I indicated the hummock.
+“We’ll head out there ‘bouts,” I indicate the hummock.
 “We gots to slog through the swamp a ways, but them cops won’t even think we’s done it.”